 The important advantage of repaying the mortgage from the example above is that the investor is effectively earning a 7% return at a risk free rate with the benefit simply compounded overtime.
 Remember investors have to take risks to achieve similar return on investments and in most instances will put principal at risk.
 Paying off the mortgage is as risk free as you can get.

-Note we used mortgage payments as an example but the principal applies to any kind of no deductible debt especially credit cards and personal loans.
+Note we used mortgage payments as an example but the principal applies to any kind of non deductible debt especially credit cards and personal loans which has even higher interest rates.

 Exchange Traded Funds (ETF)